kennzplays/BrainBinge-Study-App/README.md

 BrainBinge is a gamified study and quiz web application that uses AI to generate educational explanations and practice questions based on the user’s favorite show or anime.
 Users select a subject, describe a topic, choose a show, select a question type, and receive interactive quizzes or structured breakdowns that connect academic material to familiar fictional worlds.

-This project is a fully functional, built for the CS Girlies Hackathon.
+This project is a fully functional minimum viable product built for the CS Girlies Hackathon.

 ---